GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_drought_trigger_somalia.md

 __Purpose:__

-1. Open QGIS and create a [new project](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_projects_folder_structure_wiki.html#step-by-step-setting-up-a-new-qgis-project-from-scratch) by clicking on “Project” -> “New”
+1. Open QGIS and create a [new project](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_projects_folder_structure_wiki.html#step-by-step-setting-up-a-new-qgis-project-from-scratch) by clicking on `Project` -> `New`
 2. Once the project is created save the project in the folder you created in Step 1 (e.g. 2022_05).
-To do that click on ”Project” -> “Save as” and navigate to the folder.
+To do that click on `Project` -> `Save as` and navigate to the folder.
 Give the project the same name as the folder you created (e.g. 2022_05).
-Then click “Save”
+Then click `Save`
-3. Load all input data in QGIS by drag and drop.
-Click on “Project” -> “Save”
+3. Load all input data in QGIS by [drag and drop](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_import_geodata_wiki.html#open-raster-data-via-drag-and-drop).
+Click on `Project` -> `Save`

-### Step 4.:Intersection of ML 1 & ML 2 data with the district polygons
+### Step 4: Intersection of ML 1 & ML 2 data with the district polygons

 ```{figure} /fig/Drought_EAP_Worklow_Step_4_1.png
 ---